secretstartups/handbook/content/handbook/marketing/sales-development/RoE-KPIs-FAQ.md

 **A:** Our MOPs team has set up a process to address any data subject requests for deletion or access to data.
 If you receive a request for deletion or access to data, please re-direct inquiries to the [Personal Data Subject Request.](https://support.gitlab.io/account-deletion/) This messaging snippet can be [used and tailored.](https://web.outreach.io/snippets/1903)

 **Q:** Why are BDRs no longer the Account Owner in Outreach? <br>
 **A:** BDRs are no longer listed as the account Owner in Outreach to improve Sales Dev and Sales visibility across all prospects/accounts (excluding PubSec).
-If you want to filter to see just your accounts, please use the ‘BDR Assigned’ field.
+If you want to filter to see just your accounts, please use the 'BDR Assigned' field.

 **Q:** A prospect said they were going to buy through our website (known as a Web Direct).
 How can I tell if they did? <br>
 **A:** SDRs get credit for opportunities where the SDR had meaningful two way communication with a prospect 60 days before they bought GitLab through our website.
 The best way to search for a web direct opportunity is to use [this report](https://gitlab.my.salesforce.com/00O4M000004dkX4).
 First, set the date range to the time you think the prospect would have bought.
-Next, find the opportunity that is tied to your prospect’s account.
+Next, find the opportunity that is tied to your prospect's account.
 Then follow the process to request SAO credit.
-Note: Sometimes someone else from your prospect’s company actually made the GitLab purchase, leading to the opportunity being related to them instead
+Note: Sometimes someone else from your prospect's company actually made the GitLab purchase, leading to the opportunity being related to them instead

 **Q:** How do I request credit for a web direct opportunity? <br>
 **A:** On the opportunity record in Salesforce, compose a new Chatter message that includes the following: